EPCCed/archer2-advanced-use-of-lammps/_episodes/03-lammps-performance.md

     should be less than or equal to the number of cores on a node (on ARCHER2, that number is 128 cores).
   - You should try to restrict the number of OpenMP threads per MPI task to fit on a single socket.
     For ARCHER2, the sockets (processors) are so large that they have been subdivided into a number of NUMA regions.
-    Each ARCHER2 node has 8 NUMA regions, each of which has 16 cores.
+    Each ARCHER2 node 2 sockets, each socket has 4 NUMA regions, each of which has 16 cores, for a total of 8 NUMA regions per node.
     Therefore, for an efficient LAMMPS run, you would not want to use more than 16 OpenMP processes per MPI task.
   - In a similar vein to the above, you also want to make sure that your OpenMP threads are kept within a single NUMA region.
     Spanning across multiple NUMA regions will decrease the performance (significantly).

     These are only some of the things to bear in mind when considering using hybrid MPI+OpenMP to speed up k-space calculations.

 > ## Using `verlet/split` instead
 >